 These Lasagna Roll Ups with creamy chicken make for the coziest weeknight meal!
-Tender rotisserie chicken, smooth ricotta, hearty spinach, and loads of ooey-gooey cheese are all rolled into lasagna noodles and smothered in sweet marinara in this deliciously simple dinner recipe!
-If you love this recipe, you will also love this Classic Lasagna, Lasagna Soup and Baked Spaghetti.
+Tender rotisserie chicken, smooth ricotta, hearty spinach, and loads of ooey-gooey cheese are all rolled into lasagna noodles and smothered in sweet marinara in this deliciously simple dinner recipe.

 On a busy weeknight when I can’t seem to sort out what the heck to make for dinner, I almost always reach for a box of pasta and a jar of sauce.
 I mean, is there a meal simpler than that?
 Pasta is a crowd pleaser in my house.
 Even my toddler loves her noodles!

 Recently, I’ve been feeling like I’ve exhausted my other pasta recipes.
 I just need something to shake things up a little!
 Lasagna roll ups are the answer to my recipe exhaustion prayers.

 Easy to make and tastier than you could ever believe, creamy chicken roll ups are the perfect solution to any weeknight lunch or dinner woes.

 The Heart & Soul Of Lasagna Roll Ups